Debt Help

 If you’re unable to cover the monthly costs you can quickly find yourself in housing debt and may need help to avoid further financial problems.

 According to industry figures, the total household debt in Canada has increased by 4% since the start of the pandemic – partly driven by a boom in the housing market in the middle of 2020.
-The percentage of high-cost loans, defined by the bank as more than 4.5 times a household’s income, has also hit an all-time high.

 Mortgage arrears

-According to figures from Statistics Canada, in the first half of 2021 Canadians added $81.6 billion in mortgage debt.
 This is a stark rise in comparison to the total mortgage debt of 2020 which was $108.6 billion.

 While becoming a homeowner is one of the most common financial goals in Canada, it’s important not to lose sight of how much you can afford to pay towards housing expenses.

-In the spring of 2021, the Bank of Canada warned that many households have an unmanageable debt to income ratio as people take on large mortgage payments compared with their income.
-This can make it more difficult to deal with other outstanding debt and limit the flexibility to deal with an unexpected financial situation such as job loss.
+In the spring of 2021, the Bank of Canada warned that many households have an unmanageable debt-to-income ratio as people take on large mortgage payments compared with their income.

 When you sign a mortgage agreement, your provider will then act as your creditor.
 You will make monthly payments towards your mortgage in the same way you might repay your credit cards.